SINTEF/dlite/README.md

     DLITE_STORAGES environment variable)
   - Template-based code generation (includes templates for C, Fortran templates are planned)
-  - Mappings (in development)
-  - Plugin system for mappings (in development)
+  - Plugin system for mappings that maps instances of a set of input metadata to an output instance
   - Python bindings
   - Fortran bindings (planned)
   - Storage and mapping plugins written in Python (planned)